Certainty-Equivalence Model Predictive Control: Stability, Performance, and Beyond: Problem Formulation

-\begin{remark}[Terminal Cost] Designing $\Vf$ as $\cost^\star$ is equivalent to the formulation without a terminal cost.
-Similar MPC formulations have been considered in \cite{grune2008infinite, grune2012nmpc, grune2017nonlinear, kohler2023stability}, and the main disadvantage is that a longer prediction horizon may be required to ensure stability.
-However, a properly designed non-trivial terminal cost usually requires the knowledge of the true model \cite{rawlings2017model, kohler2021stability}, and the associated analysis in the presence of model mismatch is an open problem.
-The analysis with a non-trivial terminal cost is left as a future extension.
-Regarding the CLF property in \eqref{eq:sec_prob:relaxed_clf}, most of the previous results (e.g., \cite{magni2001stabilizing, kohler2021stability, mayne2000constrained}) considered it to be valid for the true model on a given control invariant set that is often chosen as the sublevel set of a Lyapunov function.
-In this work, we assume that the relaxed CLF condition holds on $\xroa$, following the setting in \cite[Assumption 5]{kohler2023stability}, yet for the nominal model. \end{remark}
+\begin{remark}[Terminal Cost] Choosing $\cost^\star$ as a virtual terminal cost in $\probmpc{\para}$ is equivalent to having no terminal costs \cite{grune2008infinite, grune2017nonlinear, kohler2023stability}, and thus a longer prediction horizon may be required to ensure stability \cite{grune2017nonlinear}.
+However, designing non-trivial terminal costs usually requires knowing the true model \cite{rawlings2017model, kohler2021stability}, and its analysis under model mismatch is an open problem.
+For the CLF property \eqref{eq:sec_prob:relaxed_clf}, standard results assumes access to the true model \cite{kohler2021stability, mayne2000constrained}.
+In this work, we assume that the relaxed CLF condition holds on $\xroa$, following the setting in \cite[Assumption 5]{kohler2023stability}, but only for the nominal model. \end{remark}